themeteorchef/using-the-email-package/README.md

 #### Tutorial: Using the Email Package

-Works.
-In this tutorial, we'll take a brief look at sending email with Meteor.
+Works.In this tutorial, we'll take a brief look at sending email with Meteor.
 We'll learn how to wire up a form on the client and then perform a send from the server-side using a Meteor Method.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/using-the-email-package)